SamotsvetyForecasting/optimal-scoring/3-amplify-bayesian/amplify-bayesian.md

 ## More on the forecasters

-One potential problem which might arise from the system of incentives which we have just described might be that forecasters simply spam Rootclaim with a large number of claims and sources, and wait for Rootclaim to filter them.
-This could be fixed by requiring inputs to be well-formed and well-written, or that we might not accept inputs which move Rootclaim by too small an amount, i.e., by rejecting inputs which are too "lazy".
+One potential problem which might arise from the system of incentives which we have just described might be that forecasters simply spam the trusted authority with a large number of claims and sources, and wait for the trusted authority to filter them.
+This could be fixed by requiring inputs to be well-formed and well-written, or that we might not accept inputs which move the trusted authority by too small an amount, i.e., by rejecting inputs which are too "lazy".
 One could also make forecasters pay a small price for suggesting inputs, or only give forecasters a chance to give a finite number of inputs, which would also incentivize well-formed and well-structured inputs.

-But there is another potential twist which might solve that problem, in addition to leading to further efficiency gains: Have forecasters also try to predict how much Rootclaim will be moved by every argument they bring\footnote{Note that this would require fixing the ordering of each new argument/piece of evidence}, and be rewarded for being accurate in that assessment in addition to being rewarded for bringing in new evidence.
+But there is another potential twist which might solve that problem, in addition to leading to further efficiency gains: Have forecasters also try to predict how much the trusted authority will be moved by every argument they bring\footnote{Note that this would require fixing the ordering of each new argument/piece of evidence}, and be rewarded for being accurate in that assessment in addition to being rewarded for bringing in new evidence.

 For instance, one forecaster might bring up the piece of evidence we mentioned above:

 > > China's current bellicosity is different from the historical norm.
 For instance, China has been [sending record number of planes over Taiwan's air defence zone](https://www.bbc.co.uk/news/world-asia-58794094).
 This should increase the probability of a successful resolution.

-And another forecaster might receive a small reward for accuracy in predicting how much Rootclaim would update after viewing that piece of evidence.
+And another forecaster might receive a small reward for accuracy in predicting how much the trusted authority would update after viewing that piece of evidence.

-At this point, we have a methodology for bringing in new pieces of evidence and judging how much to update on them by, but it requires Rootclaim to look at each of them.
-However, Rootclaim—our expensive but trustworthy Bayesian approximator—could look at only a fraction of them, say 10\%, chosen randomly, but increase the rewards for those predictions tenfold.
-Depending on the setup, this might preserve incentive compatibility but allow us to trade off Rootclaim's more expensive procedure for the less expensive procedure of using forecasters.
+At this point, we have a methodology for bringing in new pieces of evidence and judging how much to update on them by, but it requires the trusted authority to look at each of them.
+However, the trusted authority—our expensive but trustworthy Bayesian approximator—could look at only a fraction of them, say 10\%, chosen randomly, but increase the rewards for those predictions tenfold.
+Depending on the setup, this might preserve incentive compatibility but allow us to trade off the trusted authority's more expensive procedure for the less expensive procedure of using forecasters.
 For more on this method, see [Amplifying generalist research via forecasting](https://www.lesswrong.com/posts/cLtdcxu9E4noRSons/part-1-amplifying-generalist-research-via-forecasting) (and [part 2](https://www.lesswrong.com/posts/FeE9nR7RPZrLtsYzD/part-2-amplifying-generalist-research-via-forecasting)).

 ## Evidence base and comparison to Karger et al.'s method